Rhodesia Labour Party: First election

 In the event, the two parties opposed each other at the 1924 election and the Rhodesia Labour Party was unable to win any seats.
 Ten out of the fifteen candidates were associated with the Railway Workers' Union.
 The party's line at the election was reported as being "extreme anti-capitalist and anti-Government" by The Times correspondent, and it obtained substantial votes only in Bulawayo and Umtali where the railways had substantial numbers of employees.

 Growth

 In the 1928 elections, three out of the party's eight candidates were successful, two in Bulawayo divisions and the third in Umtali South.
 In July 1929, N. H. Wilson, the Chairman of the Progressive Party proposed an alignment of that party with the Country Party (representing dissident farmers in the Rhodesian Agricultural Union) and the Rhodesia Labour Party; after consideration, the party decided in September 1929 to remain independent.

-The elections of the 1930s saw the party increase its vote and its number of seats in the Assembly.
+The poor economic conditions associated with the Great Depression saw the party rise in popularity.
+Throughout the elections of the 1930s, the RLP would progressively increase its vote percentage and Assembly seats running on an anti-capitalist and anti-government platform.
 After the 1934 election (when the government had merged with the main opposition party), the Rhodesia Labour Party took over as the opposition.
 From 1939, it was the only opposition party represented in the Assembly.